Real Recourse for Harrasment and Discrimination

 We are advocating for workers during the most vulnerable periods in their lives.
 Workers should not be punished for trying to secure safe and equitable working conditions.

-We are asking for stronger rights for our disabled workers in need.
-This includes ensuring clear timelines on requests for accommodations, and the ability to receive full access to benefits and healthcare if placed on involuntary leave.
+We are asking for stronger rights for our disabled workers in need, including clear timelines on requests for accommodations, and the ability to receive full access to benefits and healthcare if placed on involuntary leave.

-We are also asking for a lab transition program that provides 6 months of funding if workers needs to leave their labs due to bullying or harassment.
+We are also asking for a lab transition program that provides 6 months of funding if workers need to leave their labs due to bullying or harassment.

 Here is what we have versus what we NEED: